ssokolow/quicktile/README.rst

 QuickTile can be run from the source folder without installation via the ``./quicktile.sh`` script.

-For system-wide installation, the recommended option is ``pip3``, which will record a log to allow easy uninstallation.
+For system-wide installation, the current option is ``pip3``, which will record a log to allow easy uninstallation.

 ``sudo -H pip3 install https://github.com/ssokolow/quicktile/archive/master.zip``

-QuickTile's dependence on PyGObject prevents a fully PyPI-based installation option.
+Now that PyGObject is available on PyPI, other options are being explored.

 Consult the `Installation <http://ssokolow.com/quicktile/installation.html>`_ section of the manual for full details and alternative installation options.